Household-Management-101.com

 In fact, laundry stain removal methods are one of the easiest ways to ruin a garment.

 Of course, sometimes you have nothing to lose anyway.
-If the garment is stained beyond wearing again as is, drastic measures can be used in the hopes of salvaging it.
+If the clothing item is stained beyond wearing again as is, drastic measures can be used in the hopes of salvaging it.

 It is always best to try the most conservative methods of laundry stain removal first, because more conservative methods are less likely to ruin your clothes.